youshen-lim/TalentSol---Applicant-Tracking-System-Application/README.md

 This is a **hobbyist AI/machine learning project** developed with Augment Code as development partner.
 TalentSol serves as a **demonstration platform** and **testing interface** for ML models in the recruitment domain, showcasing modern web development practices and AI/ML integration capabilities.

 **Important**: This is a **development/demo project** designed for learning, experimentation, and ML model testing.
-It is **not production-ready** for actual recruitment use.
+TalentSol serves as an **actionable user interface** for hobby ML models in recruiting use cases.

 **Key Achievement**: Complete responsive ATS interface developed using Augment Code Agent and Context Engine with comprehensive demo functionality.

 **Latest Updates (June 2025)**:
+- ✅ **Enhanced Schema Reliability**: Resolved critical validation mismatches for seamless ML model integration
+- ✅ **Data Consistency**: Fixed application ID format and skill extraction for reliable hobby ML testing
+- ✅ **Workflow Validation**: Comprehensive testing ensures stable interface for ML experimentation
 - ✅ **TypeScript Implementation Quality**: Strict mode enabled with comprehensive type safety and null checks
 - ✅ **Global State Management**: Zustand-powered centralized state with persistent user preferences
 - ✅ **React Query Integration**: Server state management with intelligent caching and DevTools
 - ✅ **Virtual Scrolling**: Performance-optimized rendering for large datasets using @tanstack/react-virtual
 - ✅ **Comprehensive Error Recovery**: Automatic retry mechanisms with exponential backoff
-- ✅ **Enhanced Component Architecture**: Modular sidebar and error handling components
-- ✅ **Standardized Error Handling**: Consistent error patterns with severity classification

 ## Table of Contents